An Overview of High School

 Most students at this age are more or less aware of what they want to be as they grow.
-Students of this age probe and research topics; they are capable of providing validated discussions.
-The teacher is simply a coach or guide; the students analyze, debate, and collaborate with each other.
+Students probe and research topics; they are capable of providing validated discussions.
+The teacher is simply a facilitator or guide; the students analyze, debate, and collaborate with each other.
 They develop skills that better prepare them for success beyond the school.

 CIS will provide students with, not only rigorous knowledge, but most importantly with the diversity, versatility, and leadership skills that will better prepare them for the real competitive world.
 The program will help students in becoming global citizens who are proud of their cultural heritage and respect that of others.
 Students will be compassionate, tolerant and accept differences in others.
 The program will provide opportunities for students to study abroad and return to their country as leaders.

 CIS High School students are on the threshold of college life; therefore, it is vital that the students are able to:

 - Have sufficient knowledge of the wider world and have a sense of their own role as global citizens